Opossum: Hunting and foodways

 Until the early 20th century, the Virginia opossum was widely hunted and consumed in the United States.
 Opossum farms have been operated in the United States in the past.
 Sweet potatoes were eaten together with the opossum in the American South.
 In 1909, a "Possum and 'Taters" banquet was held in Atlanta to honor President-elect William Howard Taft.
 South Carolina cuisine includes opossum, and President Jimmy Carter hunted opossums in addition to other small game.

 In Dominica, Grenada, Trinidad, Saint Lucia and Saint Vincent and the Grenadines, the common opossum or manicou is popular and can only be hunted during certain times of the year owing to overhunting.
 The meat is traditionally prepared by smoking, then stewing.
 It is light and fine-grained, but the musk glands must be removed as part of preparation.
 The meat can be used in place of rabbit and chicken in recipes.
 Historically, hunters in the Caribbean would place a barrel with fresh or rotten fruit to attract opossums that would feed on the fruit or insects.

-In northern/central Mexico, opossums are known as tlacuache or tlacuatzin.
+In northern/central Mexico, opossums are known as tlacuache or tlacuatzin in Spanish, which come from the Nahuatl language words tlacuachin and tlacuatzin, respectively.
 Their tails are eaten as a folk remedy to improve fertility.
 In the Yucatán peninsula they are known in the Yucatec Mayan language as "och" and they are not considered part of the regular diet by Mayan people, but still considered edible in times of famine.

 Opossum oil (possum grease) is high in essential fatty acids and has been used as a chest rub and a carrier for arthritis remedies given as salves.

 Opossum pelts have long been part of the fur trade.